silvacms/buildout/README.txt

 Then optionally edit buildout.cfg to suit your needs.

 De initial buildout configuration extends the development profile called development.cfg which you can find in the profiles folder.
 In most cases this is the profile you want to use while developing.
 But you can also use another profile located in the profiles folder if you want.

 Bootstrap everything
 --------------------

-When you run the Buildout for the first time, you must run the ``bootstrap/bootstrap.py`` script.
+When you run the Buildout for the first time, you must run the ``bootstrap.py`` script.
 Important: This script must be run with the Python interpreter that you intend to use for your Zope.

-Assuming that your Python is in ``/usr/bin/python2.4``, you would run this command to bootstrap your Buildout.
+Assuming that your Python is in ``/usr/bin/python2.6``, you would run this command to bootstrap your Buildout.
 Remember that you only have to run this the first time that you're doing the build::

-  /usr/bin/python2.4 bootstrap.py
+  /usr/bin/python2.6 bootstrap.py

-We use python2.4 here as we are using zope 2.10.x which requires python 2.4
+We use python2.6 here as we are using zope 2.12.x which requires Python 2.6.

 Run the buildout script
 -----------------------